We've made it our mission to create a new quality standard for what is edible. Let me introduce GRIM to you!

 GRIM is Danish for "ugly" and Denmark's first fruit and veg box delivery service that exclusively ships imperfect-looking produce.
 Globally, we waste about 1/6 of all produce due to cosmetic flaws.
 So if an apple or carrot is not big, red or straight enough, it cannot be sold in a supermarket.

 GRIM works as a subscription and you can get a small or big box delivered to your home weekly or every second week.
-One thing we can promise is that we'll keep surprising you with a good mix of basic staples and funky fresh items - of course 100% Danish, 100% organic and 100% in season.
+One thing we can promise is that we'll keep surprising you with a good mix of basic staples and funky fresh items - of course 100% Danish and 100% sourced from organic & biodynamic certified farmers, therefore 100% in season.

 To bring the ugly ones from farm to you, we work together with a handful of awesome organic farmers, who are all located in Denmark 🇩🇰